veekenne/gradfolio/CV.md

 **Regional**

 Kennedy, Vee.
+“GradeGPT: CanGPT3.5 Pass English Composition II?”
+Teaching & Learning with AI Conference.
+September 2023.

+Kennedy, Vee.
+“Grading ChatGPT: How Well the AI Scored on My First-Year Composition Prompts and How this Changes My Pedagogy.”
+Sunshine State Teaching and Learning Conference.
+May 2023.

+Kennedy, Vee.
 "An Analysis of the Accommodation Statements of the First Year Composition Courses at the Public Universities in Michigan."
 Graduate Research Conference, Eastern Michigan University.
 April 2020. _\* Canceled due to COVID-19 Pandemic._

 Kennedy, Vee.
 "Disabled student, disabled teacher: masking and disclosing disability in academia."
 Teaching of Writing Conference, Wayne State University.
 February 2020_._